AndreyVLD/Explain-Method-AI-Assistant/README.md

 1. When you run the project a PyCharm VM IDE will run as well.
 2. Create a new Python Project or open an existing one.
 3. Select the method you want to explain.
+4. The selected method is based on where the start of selection begins.
+If there is no selection, it will use the method found at the caret.
-4. Right-click and choose `Explain This Method!` from the context menu.
+5. Right-click and choose `Explain This Method!` from the editor popup menu.
-5. The explanation will be displayed in a popup.
+6. The explanation will be displayed in a popup.
-6. **EXTREMELY IMPORTANT**: Since there is asynchronicity involved, you need to wait for the popup to appear, while you can still work on your project.
-The popup will appear in a couple of seconds in the middle of the screen with the explanation.
+7. **EXTREMELY IMPORTANT**: Please wait for the popup to appear; in the meantime, you can continue working on your project.
+It will take a few seconds for the popup to appear in the middle of the screen.

 ## Configuration